wcjohnchen/capstoneProject3/README.md

 ## Future Directions
 LSTM nerual network models were built and used to predict flight departure time delay in this study.
 The univariate models consist of multiple bidirectional LSTM layers and have an overall performance of MAPE ranging from 10.0 ± 0.1% to 11.5 ± 0.8% on predictions.
-Future directions may consider multivariate LSTM models and develop a web application for the flight departure information using FLASK.
+Future directions may consider multivariate LSTM models and develop a web application for the flight departure delay information using FLASK.